 GDPR is coming into force

 While up until now, regulations on protecting personal data have predominantly been part of national data protection laws, from 25 May 2018, the EU General Data Protection Regulation (GDPR) will enter into force.
 This regulation will introduce uniform rules for the ways in which companies and public bodies process personal data across the whole of the EU.
 The application of the GDPR will result in stricter legal requirements for information security, IT security and data protection at TU Wien.
 It will also lead to significant increases in both liability risks and severity of punishment in the event of any breach of statutory obligations.
 TU Wien is using the GDPR as an opportunity to implement uniform data protection guidelines across the university via technical data security measures and organisational provisions.
 In order to do so, the university launched a project in the spring of last year focusing on the provisions of the GDPR so as to provide legal certainty for TU Wien in the area of data protection.
 The aim of the project is to implement the legal guidelines for data protection in a workable way and, in doing so, to create added value for the everyday handling of personal data.
-The Rector's Office at TU Wien adopted a corresponding data protection policy and data protection organisation structure in January, which will be available in the near future on www.tuwien.ac.at/files (page not yet active).
+The Rector's Office at TU Wien adopted a corresponding data protection policy and data protection organisation structure in January, which will be available in the near future on www.tuwien.ac.at/files, opens an external URL in a new window (page not yet active).

 Who handles what?